-Work based training will give you the opportunity to learn new skills “on the job” and work towards a recognised qualification whilst at work.
+Work based training offers the opportunity to earn as you learn.
+Through on-the-job training you will develop new skills and work towards a recognised qualification whilst working.

 A number of opportunities to undertake work-based training within NHS Wales can be taken on through apprenticeships, which are both open to new and existing employees.

 Apprenticeships combine work, on-the-job training and part-time study - you develop practical skills and gain experience, alongside achieving a recognised qualification relevant to the specific role.

 Everyone.
 Whether you are just starting out in your career, looking to change roles or to develop your skills there is an apprenticeship to suit you.

 To apply for an apprenticeship, you will need to be at least 16 years old.

 With structured training and a dedicated programme of support, alongside gaining hands on experience and working towards a nationally recognised qualification, apprenticeships offer a route into a number of different roles within NHS Wales.

 Apprenticeships enable you to develop the skills, experience and qualifications to progress in your chosen career.

 Each health board/trust within NHS Wales manage their own apprenticeship schemes, and so the roles available can vary across Wales – from working in clinical to non-clinical settings.